stjordanis/terra-docs-old/docs/validator-getting-started.md

 terracli tx slashing unjail <terra> --chain-id=<chain_id> --from=<from>
 ```

-{% hint style="danger" %}
-If you don't wait for `terrad` to sync before running `unjail`, you will receive an error message telling you your validator is still jailed.
+> If you don't wait for `terrad` to sync before running `unjail`, you will receive an error message telling you your validator is still jailed.
-{% endhint %}
+{ warning }

 Lastly, check your validator again to see if your voting power is back.